 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

-The Vessel Day Scheme Committee, which comprises a nominee each of the Parties to the Palau Agreement, oversees the management of the Vessel Day Scheme.
+The Purse Seine Vessel Day Scheme Committee, which comprises a nominee each of the Parties to the Palau Arrangement, oversees the management of the scheme.

-Oversight of the Longline Vessel Day Scheme is the responsibility of the Longline Vessel Day Scheme committee, which also comprises a nominee from each of the Parties to the Agreement.
+Oversight of the Longline Vessel Day Scheme is the responsibility of the longline scheme committee, which also comprises a nominee from each of the Parties to the Agreement.

 Annual meetings of the Parties to the Palau agreement consider matters relating to both purse-seining and longline vessel day schemes.